8 Criminal law

 As a result, in Commonwealth countries, criminal cases are notated R v.
 Whoever.
 The letter “R” stands for “Regina”, or The Queen.

-“So in the case of Jeremy stealing your heart Miley,” Joe started, “it would be R v.
-Jeremy”
+“So in the case of Jamie stealing your heart Mandy,” Joe started, “it would be R v.
+Jamie”